hughsie/passim/README.md

 and share it with other laptops on your LAN -- it also tells the attacker your laptop model and also that you're running a system firmware that isn't patched against the latest firmware bug.

-My reccomendation here is only to advertise files that are common to all machines.
+My recommendation here is only to advertise files that are common to all machines.
 For instance:

  * AdBlocker metadata
  * Firmware update metadata